wp-plugins/wp-hide-post/readme.txt

 == Revision History ==

+* 08/05/2009: v1.1.1  - Reduce the number of SQL queries to hide pages to a single queries for all pages, rather than one query per page.
 * 08/04/2009: v1.1.0  - Bug fix: bulk update clears "Visibility Attributes".
 Split code into separate files.
 * 07/24/2009: v1.0.4  - Minor bug fixes
 * 07/24/2009: v1.0.3  - Initial public release of 'WP Hide Post' and deprecation of 'WP low Profiler'